 Let’s wrap up by discussing some CRM automation best practices so your small business can be primed for success.

 Complex is not always better

 Automation exists to simplify your processes.

 Make sure you don’t overcomplicate what is an otherwise simple software with complex workflows.
 All you’re doing is working harder to achieve a result that could have been done with half the effort!

-If there’s one area that CRM automation doesn’t usually touch on but should, it’s social media.
+If there’s one area that CRM automation doesn’t usually touch on but should, it’s social media integration.

-Answering those questions becomes a lot easier to do with the guidance of your CRM automation software.
+Answering those questions becomes a lot easier to do with social media CRM integration.